Review: Toyota Proace (2016)

 Like the Citroen Dispatch and Peugeot Expert, the Toyota Proace is based on modified version of the Peugeot 308 platform.
 As a result it feels and drives very much like a family car, with responsive steering and low levels of road and engine noise.

-Like its Citroen and Peugeot relations, the Proace also gets a five star NCAP safety rating.
+Like its Citroen and Peugeot relations, the Proace gets a five star NCAP safety rating.
 Standard safety kit is generous with hill-start assist - which prevents the van from rolling backwards - vehicle stability control and tyre pressure monitoring all included.

 The Proace can be fitted with a number of driving aids, including a head-up display and adaptive cruise control.
 A road sign recognition system is also available and this will display local speed limits on the head-up unit.